manoa-fit-connect/manoa-fit-connect.github.io/index.md

   Cons:
   <ul>
     <li> I think what could be added into the website is the social media of the warrior recreation center if they have. </li>
-    <li> It maybe needs a FAQ section on the website then answering.
-To introduce users to all the possibly features. </li>
+    <li> It maybe needs a FAQ section on the website then answering to introduce users to all the possibly features. </li>
     <li> The user profile page felt lacking, I wish I could add so much more.</li>
   </ul>